bqmelo/ui-testing-playground/README.md

 - Acessing the build run you desire
 - In the `Test` tab you will find if something went wrong
-- In the `Artifacts` tab you will find the Cucumber reports
+- In the `Artifacts` tab you will find the Mochawesome and Mocha Junit reports

 ## Project Prerequisites